 I think they're going to tar him.

-They're going to say, Do you agree with torture?
+They're going to say, do you agree with torture?

-Just mark my words, Mr. Sturdley.
+Just mark my words, Mr. Sterdley.

 Mark my words.